Church House, Barnet: 1939–1947: The Second World War

 The extension was completed in December 1939.
 However, due to the outbreak of the Second World War it was decided not to fit the kitchen with equipment, as it was expected that the building would be requisitioned by the military as soon as it was completed.

 In January 1940, this indeed happened, and Church House was taken over by Eastern Command for use by the Royal Army Pay Corps.
 RAPC retained the building until October 1940, at which time the local council took control on behalf of the Ministry of Food, and turned it into a British Restaurant, which were communal kitchens set up throughout the country to help people who had been bombed out of their homes or had run out of ration coupons.

 The building was finally de-requisitioned and returned to the care of the Trustees in November 1946.

 During the war Church House sustained minor damage caused by bombs that had fallen nearby.
 Although the bomb damage itself wasn't extensive, the building was in a dilapidated state following six years of heavy use by the military and local council.
 As a result, the War Damage Commission agreed to help fund temporary repairs.
 The Reverend at the time, Revd.
 Ben Farrer, was also instrumental in helping to raise funds to restore Church House.

 During these repairs a Social Services hut was erected at the rear of Church House, and the Scout Group decided to demolish their old “temporary” headquarters and erect a new one.

 Church House was finally restored and fit for its intended use by February 1947.

 Present day

-Church House has been in constant use since the Second World War, and it continues to be a venue for local events such as wedding receptions, meetings, market research, children's parties, children's groups, Brownies, dancing groups, keep-fit classes, yoga, badminton, and theatre groups.
+Church House has been in constant use since the Second World War, and it continues to be a venue for local events such as meetings, children's groups, Girl Guides, dancing groups, keep-fit classes, yoga, badminton, and adult dance groups.

 In 1989 the quality and design of Church House merited that it be designated as a Building of Architectural Interest by the Department of the Environment.
+The building is listed with grade II status with Historic England.